Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 At this point I wish to reiterate something, as I find it to be a common problem for beginners.

-If you type anything in Python, it MUST be defined, otherwise you will get an error.
+If you type anything in Python, **it MUST be defined**, otherwise you will get an error.

 Some things are a keyword or are built-in to Python and start out defined.
 Other things, you will define yourself.
 Try not to confuse strings with syntactic elements of the language.
 "Dog" has meaning as a string, or textual data. `Dog` has none, unless you define Dog.